Rohit-Sandanshiv/Rohit-Sandanshiv/README.md

 <div align="left">

 ## 🚀 `About Me`
-Results-driven, GCP Cloud Data Engineer and Python Developer with over 2.5 years of experience at Capgemini, specializing inREST API development using Flask and Django.
-Skilled in designing and implementing end-to-end data pipelines on Google CloudPlatform (GCP) with tools like Cloud Dataflow (Apache Beam) and Cloud Composer (Airflow).
-Proficient in ETL processes, datamigration, working with relational databases such as SQL and Spanner, as well as Big Data technologies like BigQuery and NoSQLdatabases such as MongoDB.
-Expertise in data processing, storage, and retrieval, with advanced Python skills, leveraging pandas andPySpark for data manipulation and analysis.
+Results-driven, GCP Cloud Data Engineer and Python Developer with over 2.5 years of experience at Capgemini, specializing in REST API development using Flask and Django.
+Skilled in designing and implementing end-to-end data pipelines on Google Cloud Platform (GCP) with tools like Cloud Dataflow (Apache Beam) and Cloud Composer (Airflow).
+Proficient in ETL processes, datamigration, working with relational databases such as SQL and Spanner, as well as Big Data technologies like BigQuery and NoSQL databases such as MongoDB.
+Expertise in data processing, storage, and retrieval, with advanced Python skills, leveraging pandas and PySpark for data manipulation and analysis.

 ## 🔧 `Technologies & Tools`
 - **Languages/Databases:** Python, SQL, PySpark, HTML, terraform, shell Scripting (unix), mongoDB